Daphne: This is about one of us.

 The film was set to be released in theaters on May 15, 2020 but due to the COVID-19 Coronavirus shutting down theaters it instead went straight to streaming that same day, similar to what Universal did with Trolls: World Tour.
 A few weeks later, it was announced the film would also receive an early premiere on HBO Max on June 26.
 Despite this, the film received a minor theatrical release on May 21, 2021.

-A spinoff film set in Mystery Inc.'s younger years, titled SCOOB!: Holiday Haunt, is set to release on HBO Max in 2022.
+A spinoff film set in Mystery Inc.'s younger years, titled SCOOB!: Holiday Haunt, was set to release on HBO Max in 2022, but appears to have been cancelled by an effort for Warner Bros to focus more on theatrical releases.
+What this means for rest of the Hanna-Barbera Cinematic Universe they were setting up is uncertain.

 SCOOB! contains examples of: